hzqtc/pist/README.md

 # Pist: A Gist Command Line Interface

 Pist is a CLI for the [Gist API](https://gits.github.com).
-Pist covers all APIs for manipulating personal gists.
+You can easily access, create and update your gists from the command line.

 ## Features